montsegv-2/mega-library/README.md

 **Note:** Ensure that you have the necessary SQL Server drivers installed and configured.

+**With these steps, you should be able to successfully install and run the project.**

 ## Sprint Review

 | What did I do right?              | what I didn't do well                      | What can i do differently?                           |